Trek Clothing Guide

 Borrow from Stake: Check with your ward or stake - many have clothing available to borrow from previous treks.

-Purchase: Several online retailers specialize in pioneer trek clothing (White Elegance, Smith & Edwards, etc.).
+Purchase: Several online retailers specialize in pioneer trek clothing.

 Thrift Stores: Long skirts, suspenders, and other items can often be found at thrift stores for less money.